 What is a PET/CT exam?

-A Positron Emission Tomography (PET) and Computed Tomography (CT) exam combines two scans into one system to create images with information about both anatomy and physiology.
+A Positron Emission Tomography (PET) and Computed Tomography (CT) exam combines two scans into one to create images with information about both anatomy and physiology.
 PET uses an injected radioactive isotope that is attached to a sugar molecule so it will collect in areas where the body is using sugar.
 These areas of activity may be normal or indicate disease, depending on where they are located.
-The CT portion of the exam is used to create images that help locate precisely where the areas of activity are within the body.
+The CT portion of the exam is used to create images that help precisely locate where the areas of activity are within the body.
+PET/CT exams are used to help treat and diagnose illnesses such as cancer, heart disease, brain disorders (such as Alzheimer’s disease or dementia).

-At Regional West, we use a PET/CT exam to create the best possible images.
-These exams are scheduled Monday through Friday in the afternoon only.
+PET/CT exams are scheduled only in the afternoons Monday through Friday.
 Your primary care physician or provider must refer you for a PET/CT exam.
-Since the isotope used for PET/CT exams is created specifically for each patient and his or her appointment time, we need at least one day’s notice to order the isotope.
-Because these drugs expire within hours, it is important to be on time for a nuclear medicine exam and to let the Imaging Services department know more than one day ahead if you need to cancel or reschedule an appointment.
+Since the radioactive isotope used for PET/CT exams is created specifically for each patient and his or her appointment time, we need at least one day’s notice to order the isotope.
+Because these drugs expire within hours, it is important to be on time for a nuclear medicine exam or let the Imaging Services department know at least one day ahead if you need to cancel or reschedule an appointment.
 You can call or reschedule by calling the Scheduling Services at 308-630-2700.
 To reach the Imaging Services main desk, call 308-630-1140.

 What to expect during a PET/CT exam